 Perform a workforce supply analysis to understand your organization's current workforce, in terms of the right number of people with the right skills, and be able to project what your future workforce will look like.
 When developing your current workforce profile, include both staffing (number of employees and demographics) and competencies (knowledge, skills and behaviors).

-Gather and analyze at least three years workforce data.
-Data can be gathered through your organization's access to a Management Information Retrieval System (MIRS) or other human resource management system via your personnel office.
+Gather and analyze, at minimum, six to 12 months of workforce data.
+Data may be gathered through your organization's access to the Management Information Retrieval System (MIRS) or other human resource management system via your personnel office.

 Assess competency levels of the current workforce using an assessment process, such as a readiness assessment or a 360 degree assessment.
 If competencies have not been developed, you can start by adopting CalHR's Core and Leadership Competency Models, then proceeding to develop competencies at various levels (organizational, occupational, job specific).